nachocaru/xaprb.com/content/blog/2009-08-09-how-to-round-to-the-nearest-whole-multiple-or-fraction-in-sql.md

     |        2005 |
     +-------------+

-Let&#8217;s suppose we want to take an arbitrary number, and round it to the nearest 1/8th.
+Let's suppose we want to take an arbitrary number, and round it to the nearest 1/8th.
 In this case, we need to divide by 1/8 and then multiply by 1/8 again to get to the nearest fraction, because dividing by eight and multiplying by eight would actually get us to the nearest even power of eight.
-I&#8217;ll just select random numbers between zero and 100 from one of the system tables to illustrate:
+I'll just select random numbers between zero and 100 from one of the system tables to illustrate:

     mysql> SELECT ROUND((RAND() * 100) / .125) * .125 AS nearest_eighth
          > FROM mysql.help_topic LIMIT 10;